Blady-Com/gnoga/docs/user_guide.md

 end GnogaCMD.View;
 ```

-In addition we need to remove from gnoga-controller.adb the On_Click procedure and related parts as they no longer are needed.
+In addition we need to remove from gnogacmd-controller.adb the On_Click procedure and related parts as they no longer are needed.

 We can now make and run our singleton example: